jguida941/ci-hub-orchestrator/docs/development/architecture/ARCHITECTURE_PLAN.md

 - Hub production CI summary lists every check with pass/fail/skip status and a failed/skipped table.
 - Aggregation summaries include failure reasons when jobs fail (no silent `-` without context).

+## Reusable Workflow Migration Summary

+The hub migrates from per-repo dispatch templates to reusable workflows to prevent drift and keep reporting consistent.
+The CLI (`cihub`) generates minimal caller workflows and hub-side configs only.

+Key constraints:
+- GitHub `workflow_dispatch` inputs are limited to 25 (see ADR-0024).
+- Caller templates are intentionally minimal; reusable workflows remain the source of truth.

+Historical execution details are archived in:
+`docs/development/architecture/ARCHITECTURE_PLAN.md`.

   # MVP/Phase‑0 (hub‑side only) 12/24/2025